nechaeai/GameHub/README.md

 - **What resources did you use?**
 - <!-- Answer below this line -->
--  ChatGpt, MDN Web Docs
+-  ChatGpt, MDN Web Docs, For Whac-a-mole I used https://www.smashingmagazine.com/2021/05/get-started-whac-a-mole-react-game/